Skydddoogg/soa2019_group2/service/search/README.md

 * ```GET /:userid/allposts```

-   Return ```200 OK``` with a list of posts, when given an exists user ID with some post on the database
+   Return ```200 OK``` with a list of posts, when given an exists user ID that having some post on the database

    Return ```200 OK```  with an empty list, when given non-exists user ID or an exists user ID but haven't any post